 Ski Resort Jobs Abroad

 Live-in Work at a Hotel in the Alps

-We all have a list, if not written, somewhere in the back of our minds, of the things we would like to do in our lives and the places we would like to see.
-As a seasoned traveler, the idea of experiencing a ski season has always floated somewhere in the back of my mind, but because I’d never skied, or snowboarded for that matter, the low pay never convinced me to move to the slopes for the winter.
-Every other “seasonnaire’” (a person who works winter and summer seasons as a lifestyle) seemed to rave about the experience, talk about the “powder,” the nightlife and, well, the powder again!
+We all have a list, if not written, somewhere in the back of our minds of the things we want to do in our lives and the places we want to see.
+As a seasoned traveler, the idea of experiencing a ski season has always floated somewhere in the back of my mind, but because I’d never skied or snowboarded, the low pay never tempted me to move to the slopes for the winter and take a job.
+Every other “seasonnaire’” (a person who works winter and summer seasons as a lifestyle) seemed to rave about the experience, talk about the “powder,” the nightlife, and, well, the powder again!

-One day, in the winter and between jobs, a lady wrote to me concerning an email I’d written to her six months earlier, offering my partner and I a job in a hotel in the Alps.
-The salary was much better than other ski jobs, but the usual perks, accommodations, ski and health insurance, all meals, lift pass, equipment hire, local transport, and sometimes ski or snowboard lessons, were not included.
+One day, in the winter and between jobs, a lady wrote to me concerning an email I’d written to her six months earlier, offering my partner and me a job in a hotel in the Alps.
+The salary was much better than other ski jobs.
+Still, the usual perks, accommodations, ski, health insurance, all meals, lift pass, equipment hire, local transport, and sometimes ski or snowboard lessons, were not included.

-Another item on my list, besides experiencing a ski season, was relearning French.
-I’d studied it at school but without the chance to practice over the last ten years, I felt it was time to immerse myself in a place and force myself to speak it again.
-So, we decided to take the job and, after investing in some ski wear and thermals, we flew in to our new home for the winter.
-I threw myself into the work, eager to be able to get out on the slopes and master the art of snowboarding.
+In addition to experiencing a ski season, relearning French was an essential personal motivation.
+I’d studied it at school, but without the chance to practice over the last ten years, I felt it was time to immerse myself in a place and force myself to speak it again.
+So, we decided to take the job.
+After investing in some ski wear and thermals, we flew into our new home for the winter.
+I threw myself into the work, eager to get out on the slopes and master the art of snowboarding.

-Aside from the obvious fun associated with ski seasons, this trip was educational.
-As a raving advocate of learning languages in situ, doing so on a fun and interesting seasonal job was an amazing way to do so.
+Aside from the obvious fun of experiencing the ski season, this trip was educational.
+As a raving advocate of learning languages in situ, doing so on a fun and exciting seasonal job was a fantastic way to do so.